Map-Adaptive Goal-Based Trajectory Prediction: Experiments

 In Table \ref{tab:results}, we compare our method with all baselines and demonstrate that we achieve the best performance in nearly all metrics on both our internal dataset and on the public nuScenes dataset.
 Similar to prior work, we report both the average displacement error over all horizons (ADE) and the final displacement error at 6s (FDE).
 We measure the min$_k$ trajectory error on the trajectory that best matches the ground truth (in terms of ADE) out of the $k$ most probable trajectories.
 We also report the expected (probability-weighted) average displacement error $\mathbb{E}$[ADE].\footnote{When calculating expected error for CoverNet, for computational efficiency, we keep only the 100 most probable trajectory modes and renormalize their probabilities.} GoalNet-1T has the smallest trajectory error when evaluating the most probable mode ($k=1$) and the expected error.
 GoalNet-2T has the best performance on nearly all other metrics.
 In addition to these displacement error metrics, we also evaluate the along-track error (ATE) and cross-track error (CTE), which we define in Appendix~\ref{app:metrics}.
 We plot ATE and CTE on nuScenes as a function of the prediction horizon in Figure~\ref{fig:at_ct}.
 From this plot, we see that GoalNet-2T outperforms all baselines across all horizons on both metrics.
 However, more notably, both versions of our model achieve a very substantial (40-50\%) gain in cross-track error at the longer time horizons.
 Furthermore, the gap between GoalNet and baseline methods quickly widens as the horizon increases, which demonstrates its benefits for longer-term prediction and underscores the utility of our map-adaptive spatial goals.

 In Table \ref{tab:ablation}, we assess the importance of the different components of our model.
 For this study, we report results only on turning samples because for actors who are going straight, there will be no difference between using the path-relative coordinate frame and the actor-centric frame.
-When dropping the path raster, we see the ATE degrades, which suggests that knowledge of traffic signs, surrounding actor information, and path curvature helps the model to better reason about the temporal behavior of the actor.
+When dropping the path raster, we see that ATE degrades, which suggests that knowledge of traffic signs, surrounding actor information, and path curvature helps the model to better reason about the temporal behavior of the actor.
 When dropping the path edge features, we see that both ATE and CTE are significantly degraded, which suggests that projecting the actor's kinematic state rollout into the path-relative frame eases the learning process.
-Lastly, representing trajectories in the path-relative frame also helps our model to better reason about actor future behavior around intersections.
+Lastly, representing both input scene and output trajectories in the path-relative frame helps reason about actor future behavior around intersections.

 Next, we conduct an experiment to determine whether our model is able to generalize to unseen driving scenarios.
-Our internal dataset contains driving data from two different cities, whose names we anonymize for this submission.
-City 2 has more unusual and challenging road geometries than City 1, so we train all models on data from City 1 but evaluate them on City 2.
-As shown in Table~\ref{tab:generalization}, all models have regressed performance when switching evaluation from City 1 to City 2, however ours exhibits the least regression, which provides evidence that the map-adaptive and compositional design of our model allows it to generalize quite well to out-of-distribution samples.
+Our internal dataset contains driving data from two different cities.
+We observe that City 2 has more unusual and challenging road geometries than City 1, so we train all models on data from City 1 but evaluate them on City 2.
+As shown in Table~\ref{tab:generalization}, all models have regressed performance when switching evaluation from City 1 to City 2.
+However, ours exhibits the least regression, which provides evidence that the map-adaptive and compositional design of our model allows it to generalize quite well to out-of-distribution samples.